Benefits of an LLC in Nevada

 The Luxury of Choice: Electing a Tax Status

 In addition to only owing federal income taxes and not state ones, a Nevada LLC can elect a different tax status if it chooses to.
 Being taxed like a sole proprietorship or partnership is the default.
-But LLCs can also elect to be taxed like a C corporation or S corporation.
+But LLCs can also elect to be taxed like a What is a C corporation? or S corporation (please see our What is an S Corp? page).
 For some LLCs, these options can present a significant tax benefit.

 If you’re not sure which status is right for you, we highly recommend consulting with a tax attorney.
 Taxes are complicated, and qualified legal advice is essential to staying compliant.